THE PURPOSE OF THE POLICY IS:

 - Aid boxes are located at the Infirmary

-- Insist that any casualty who has sustained a significant head injury is seen by professionals at the hospital, either by sending them directly to hospital or by asking parents to pick up a child to take them to hospital; ensure that parents are aware of al head injuries promptly.
+- Insist that any casualty who has sustained a significant head injury is seen by professionals at the hospital, either by sending them directly to the hospital or by asking parents to pick up a child to take them to the hospital; ensure that parents are aware of al head injuries promptly.

-AIS School recognise that accidents involving the pupil’s head can be problematic because the injury may not be evident (e.g. internal) and the effects only become noticeable after a period of time.
+AIS School recognizes that accidents involving the pupil’s head can be problematic because the injury may not be evident (e.g. internal) and the effects only become noticeable after a period of time.
 Where a pupil receives a bump to the head as a result of an accident an “Accidental Bump to the Head” letter will be sent home with the child.

-- Ensure that a child who is sent to hospital by ambulance is either accompanied in the ambulance at the request of paramedics or followed to a hospital by a member of staff to act in loco parentis if a relative cannot be contacted or met at hospital by a relative.
+- Ensure that a child who is sent to hospital by ambulance is either accompanied in the ambulance at the request of paramedics or followed to a hospital by a member of staff to act in loco parentis if a relative cannot be contacted or met at the hospital by a relative.

-- Ensure that everything is cleared away, using gloves, and every dressing etc. be put in an appropriate bag for contaminated/used items and sealed tightly before disposing of the bag in a bin.
+- Ensure that everything is cleared away, using gloves, and every dressing, etc. be put in an appropriate bag for contaminated/used items and sealed tightly before disposing of the bag in a bin.
 Any bloodstains on the ground must be washed away thoroughly.
 No contaminated or used items should be left lying around.

-THE SCHOOL OFFICE will:
+THE SCHOOL OFFICE WILL: